-(aa) reasonable and in the public interest; and

-(bb) made in good faith and in compliance with the reasonable requirements of the authority; or

-- (b) prevent another person from gaining access to information to which that person is entitled by law. - 5.
-You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute. - 6.1 (1) You - (a) must not use or attempt to use your position as a member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - (b) must, when using or authorising the use by others of the resources of your authority -

-(i) act in accordance with your authority's reasonable requirements;

-(ii) ensure that such resources are not used improperly for political purposes (including party political purposes); and

-- (c) must have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986. - 6.2 You may have dealings with the Authority on a personal level, for instance as a council tax payer, as a tenant, or as an applicant for a grant or a planning permission.
+- (aa) reasonable and in the public interest; and - (bb) made in good faith and in compliance with the reasonable requirements of the authority; or - (b) prevent another person from gaining access to information to which that person is entitled by law. - 5.
+You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute. - 6.
+1 (1) You - (a) must not use or attempt to use your position as a member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - (b) must, when using or authorising the use by others of the resources of your authority - - (i) act in accordance with your authority's reasonable requirements; - (ii) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (c) must have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986. - 6.2 You may have dealings with the Authority on a personal level, for instance as a council tax payer, as a tenant, or as an applicant for a grant or a planning permission.
 You should never seek or accept preferential treatment in those dealings because of your position as a councillor.
-You should also avoid placing yourself in a position that could lead the public to think that you are receiving preferential treatment, for instance by being in substantial arrears to the Authority, or by using your position to discuss a planning application personally with officers when other members of the public would not have the opportunity to do so.
-Likewise, you should never use your position as a member to seek preferential treatment for friends or relatives, or any firm or body with which you are personally connected. - 6.3 You should always make sure that any facilities (such as transport, stationery, or secretarial services) provided by the authority for your use in your duties as a Councillor or a committee member or member of the Executive are used strictly for those duties and for no other purpose.

-7.1 (1) When reaching decisions on any matter you must have regard to any relevant advice provided to you by - where that officer is acting pursuant to his or her statutory duties.
+You should also avoid placing yourself in a position that could lead the public to think that you are receiving preferential treatment.
+Likewise, you should never use your position as a member to seek preferential treatment for friends or relatives, or any firm or body with which you are personally connected. - 6.3 You should always make sure that any facilities (such as transport, stationery, or secretarial services) provided by the authority for your use in your duties as a Councillor or a committee member or member of the Executive are used strictly for those duties and for no other purpose. - 7.1 (1) When reaching decisions on any matter you must have regard to any relevant advice provided to you by - (a) your authority's chief finance officer; or - (b) your authority's monitoring officer, where that officer is acting pursuant to his or her statutory duties.